Global well-posedness and relaxation for solutions of the Fokker-Planck-Alignment equations: Global hypoellipticity

-The proof of \thm{t:reg} will be performed in two stages.
+Clearly, \prop{p:reg} implies \prop{p:instantreg}.
+The proof of \prop{p:reg} will be performed in two stages.
 The first is devoted to reduction to the case when $f$ is already smooth and decaying sufficiently fast for all $t\geq 0$.
 Once $f$ is regular, we perform a priori estimates and obtain the required bound independent of the regularity of the initial condition.

 The proof is in the spirit of global hypoellipticity methods summarized for the classical Fokker-Planck case, for example, in \cite{Villani-hypo}.
 The advantage of this method, as opposed to local methods such as Di Giorgi, is that it puts the solution directly into a weighted space, thus controlling the growth of derivatives by design.
 Such control is crucial for the relaxation analysis in particular.